Top 10 Best Sites

 “My advice to young women who want to be polite to a potential partner is to say ‘no’ very directly and then to move away from the intimate context.
 Literally stand up, move across the room or ask to be taken home.

 It is a misperception a man’s feelings will be hurt or he will feel discounted if his date refuses to have sex.
-No explanation is necessary, but if one is given, it must be clear.
+No detailed explanation is necessary, but if one is given, it must be clear.

 To simply say, ‘I am not ready yet,’ can be interpreted as, ‘I will be ready for sex in about five minutes.’
 A better statement is, ‘I do not want to have sex.
 I am not being coy and am not playing a game.
 I do not want to have sex,'” she said.